The graph of implicit edge dependencies for indecomposability and beyond: New indecomposability criteria

 Finally, we advertise the following corollary of \Cref{thm:mainthmframeworks}.
 For polytopes, it also follows from Shephard's criterion, but it can be easily extended to frameworks with some structural assumptions.

-\begin{corollary} Let $\fw = (\verts, \edges, \p)$ be a framework with a vertex $v\in \verts$ such that $v$ is connected to every vertex of $\fw$, and $v$ does not belong to the line spanned by any two other vertices of $\fw$, and the subframework obtained by deleting $v$ from $\fw$ is connected, then $\fw$ is indecomposable. \end{corollary}
+\begin{corollary} If $\fw = (\verts, \edges, \p)$ is a framework with a vertex $v\in \verts$ such that (i) $v$ is connected to every vertex of $\fw$ with an edge, (ii) $v$ does not belong to the line spanned by any two other vertices of $\fw$, and (iii) the subframework $\fw\ssm v$ obtained by deleting $v$ from $\fw$ is connected, then $\fw$ is indecomposable. \end{corollary}